SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-You are given  **N**  plants in a garden.
+You are given **N** number of plants in a garden.

-Each of these plants has been added with some amount of pesticide.
+Some amount of pesticide has been added to each of these plants.

-After each day, if any plant has **more pesticide** than the plant at **its left**, being weaker (more GMO) than the left one, **it dies**.
+After each day, if any plant has **more pesticide** than the plant on **its left**, it is considered weaker than the left one, so **it dies**.

 You are given the initial values of the pesticide and the position of each plant.

-Print the number of days **after** which no plant dies, i.e. the time after which there are no plants with more pesticide content than the plant to their left.
+Print the number of days **after** which no plant dies.
+This is the number of days after which there are no plants with more pesticide content than the plant to their left.

 ### Input

-- The input consists of an integer  **N** representing the number of plants.
+- The input consists of an integer **N** representing the number of plants
 - The next **single line** consists of  **N** integers, where every integer represents the position and amount of pesticides of each plant. `1 ≤ N ≤ 100000`
 - Pesticides amount on a plant is between 0 and 1000000000

 ### Output